 Prescribing an OAC reduces the risk of stroke, but increases risk of a potentially fatal major bleeding event.
 Three mutually exclusive outcomes could result from a stroke: death; a dependent state; and an independent state.
 Each outcome have different probabilities of occurrence, health related quality of life (HRQoL), and costs.
 Similarly, three mutually exclusive outcomes could result from a major bleeding event: death; an intracranial (IC) bleeding event; or a non-intracranial (NIC) bleeding event (assumed to be a gastrointestinal bleed).
 The severity of an IC bleed can vary substantially, and this variation of outcomes was itself simulated using data based on outcomes categorized by Glasgow Outcome Scale (GOS) score following traumatic brain injury.
 The full methodology used to produce these estimates is presented elsewhere.
 [12]

 The model is dynamic and updated when events occur that affect an individual’s stroke or major bleed risk.
-Examples of such events are: experiencing a stroke; withdrawal of an OAC following a major bleed; and reaching 75 years of age, which increases the CHADS2 score by one point.
-It was assumed that if a patient experiences a stroke and is not already taking an OAC, they are prescribed OACs, provided they have not experienced a previous bleeding episode.
+Examples of such events are: experiencing a stroke; withdrawal of an OAC following a major bleed; and reaching 75 years of age, which increases the CHADS2 score by one point and means the patient will now receive an OAC It was assumed that if a patient experiences a stroke and is not already taking an OAC, they are prescribed OACs, provided they have not experienced a previous bleeding episode.
 If a patient suffers a severe intracranial haemorrhage (GOS category 2) as a result of taking OACs, their life expectancy was reduced to a maximum of 3.6 years with no QALY gain.
-[13] Additionally, the risk of a major bleeding event when taking dabigatran (150mg twice daily) was also assumed to change at the age of 75, as indicated by recent evidence comparing dabigatran with warfarin.
+[13] Other degrees of disablement following an ICH (GOS 3, GOS 4 and GOS 5) could also occur, which were assumed to affect quality of life but not longevity.
+Further details are provided in appendix A. Additionally, the risk of a major bleeding event when taking dabigatran (150mg twice daily) was also assumed to change at the age of 75, as indicated by recent evidence comparing dabigatran with warfarin.
 [14]

 Data sources used in model